 Sirius looked grateful for the support, especially when Melania made it clear that she was far from happy.
 "Andromeda is a blood traitor!" she protested.
 "By marrying that Tonks person she showed a blatant disregard for her Black heritage and noble blood.
 You really shouldn't be allowing Orion to mix with such Undesirables, Sirius."

 "Andy is family and family is important," Sirius argued.

 "You are ignoring the fact that she has been disowned," Arcturus pointed out.

 Sirius nodded.
 "Yes I am, because frankly I think it's ridiculous.
 Andromeda is a Black whether you like it or not."

 "Having a metamorphmagus in the family would surely be a good thing, right?"
 Harry put in hopefully.
-He knew that as a child he was supposed to leave such discussions up to the adults, but while normally he was content to let Sirius argue on his behalf, in this case he couldn't keep quiet.
+As a child he was supposed to leave such discussions up to the adults and he normally let Sirius argue on his behalf, but in this case he couldn't keep quiet.

 Arcturus and Melania exchanged glances.
 "Well...
 I have heard good things about young Nymphadora," Arcturus admitted.
 "She must be a powerful witch to be an Auror trainee."